01 April 2016

 A quick guide on buy-to-let changes and what to consider before committing to an investment property.

 Fears the buy-to-let boom could threaten the stability of the wider economy if it turned to bust have led both the Chancellor of the Exchequer and The Bank of England to take action.

 Today new measures come into force aimed at putting the brakes on the buy-to-let market by increasing stamp duty and restricting bank lending.

-Head of Residential Property Samantha Blackburn answers key questions frequently asked by clients about the new changes and offers a checklist of factors to consider before purchasing a buy-to-let property.
+Head of Residential Property Linda Kirk answers key questions frequently asked by clients about the new changes and offers a checklist of factors to consider before purchasing a buy-to-let property.

 1. When do the buy-to-let tax rules come into force?